WickedSmartLabs/Sage-AI/README.md

 # Sage-AI

-Sage-AI is a modular AI assistant framework designed to explore how conversational systems can combine structured reasoning, conversation memory, and incremental learning.
-The system exposes an AI engine through a FastAPI service, allowing users to interact with the assistant through a simple API.
+Sage-AI is a modular AI assistant framework that combines conversational context, rule-based learning, and API-driven interaction through a FastAPI service.

-The project focuses on building the underlying architecture of an AI assistant rather than a single-purpose chatbot.
-It demonstrates how conversational input can be processed through a reasoning engine that manages context, retrieves learned knowledge, and generates structured responses.
+The system explores how conversational assistants can be structured internally using separate components for conversation management, reasoning, and knowledge learning.
+Instead of acting as a simple chatbot, Sage-AI demonstrates how user input can flow through a processing engine that manages context, retrieves learned information, and generates structured responses.

 > ⚠️ **Status:** Active development.
 Core architecture is implemented while additional capabilities are being expanded.